Classical Ciphers

 Simple substitution ciphers leaves the letters frequencies intact and thus allow to attack the cipher via a trivial frequency analysis.

-Potential solutions for frequency analysis:
+Potential workarounds for frequency analysis:

 1. Blocks substitution ciphers: instead of replacing single letters we work on blocks of m letters.
 Thus flattening the frequencies of the blocks.